 The fact that the entire book deals exclusively with standard notation means that studying the etudes will automatically bolster your reading abilities and improve your knowledge of the fretboard.
 The bass is a surprisingly difficult instrument to read on due to the fact that a single pitch can be played in a variety of locations.
 Play this G:

 Where is on the bass?
 Open G string?
 5th fret D string?
 10th fret A string?
 15th fret E string??
-It’s all of them, and the deciding factors for position are the notes that come before and after it.
+It’s all of them, and the deciding factors for a position are the notes that come before and after it.

-Of course you need to have a decent knowledge of the fretboard in order to know that these options are available to you, and some of them may be more appropriate than others.
+Of course, you need to have a decent knowledge of the fretboard in order to know that these options are available to you, and some of them may be more appropriate than others.
 Reading music and having a working knowledge of the entire fretboard allows you the freedom to play music in the most appropriate way for you, rather than having positions and fingerings dictated by someone else.
 This is one of my main gripes with TAB – it’s someone else’s opinion of how I should play a line.

 Benefit #4: Working with standard notation improves your fretboard knowledge, increases your familiarity with different key signatures and allows you to easily access music written for other instruments.

 I think you get the point, so I’ll leave it there.
+You can get your copy of Simandl by clicking the links below:

 Do you have a favourite instructional book?
 Tell me about it!